aliasgerovs/aliasgerovs.github.io/content/project/example/project_3/index.md

 title: C. Recognition of Azerbaijani phonemes using Machine Learning
 summary: I conducted a research project focused on recognizing Azerbaijani phonemes using machine learning, signal processing, and image processing techniques.
-The project involved utilizing deep neural networks and signal processing methods like short-term Fourier transform for high accuracy in classifying audio files from a dataset of approximately 1900 samples belonging to 32 classes
+The project involved utilizing deep neural networks and signal processing methods like short-term Fourier transform for high accuracy in classifying audio files from a dataset of approximately 1900 samples belonging to 32 classes.
 tags:
   - Natural Language Processing
   - Speech Recognition